tromey/emacs-ffi/README.md

   string, and return a Lisp string with those contents.

 * `(ffi-make-c-string STRING)`.
 Allocate a C string with the same contents as the given Lisp string.
-The memory for the C string will automatically be freed by the GC.
+Note that the memory allocated by this must be freed by the caller.
+It is done this way so that Lisp code has the option of transferring ownership of the pointer to some C code.

 * `(define-ffi-struct NAME &rest SLOT...)`.
 A limited form of `cl-defstruct` that works on foreign objects.
 This defines a new